antoncoding/telltide/README.md

 **Morpho Blue Contract:** `0xbbbbbbbbbb9cc5e90e3b3af64bdaf62c37eeffcb` (same address on Ethereum and Base)

+**✨ Important Notes:**
-**Note:** The indexer is configured to ONLY capture Morpho events from this specific contract address to save bandwidth.
+- The indexer is configured to ONLY capture Morpho events from this specific contract address to save bandwidth
+- **You do NOT need to specify `contract_address` when creating subscriptions for Morpho events** - it's automatically injected!
+- Just specify the event type (e.g., `morpho_supply`) and optionally filter by `market_id`

 ### ERC4626 Vault Events
 - `erc4626_deposit` - ERC4626 vault deposits (sender, owner, assets, shares)